borwickatuw/borwickatuw.github.io/docs/_posts/2023-10-03-configure-computer.markdown

 layout: default
 title: "Configuring a new MacBook"
 ---
+I recently got a new computer, and I thought I'd try to track all the steps needed for me to set it up!
+Here's what I made a note of.

 # Apple ID #

 This requires access to the previous computer to get a confirmation code.